tranhl/tranhl.github.io/_posts/2020-07-11-getting-started-with-google-analytics.md

 ---
 layout: post
 title: Getting Started With Google Analytics
-summary: The guide I wish I had when starting with Google Analytics.
+summary: Sharing my learnings with setting up and integrating Google Analytics for this blog.
 category: guides
 ---